--Name three different modes of diagnosis of clients with fetal alcohol syndrome.
+-Describe three diagnostic features of fetal alcohol syndrome.

 -Name three aspects of adolescents with FAS.

--Name three aspects of clients diagnosed with FAS as they enter adulthood.
+-Name three challlenges of clients diagnosed with FASD as they enter adulthood.

 -Name three concepts of the Advocacy Model.

--Name three concepts for preparing an FAS client for school.
+-Describe three concepts for preparing an FAS client's cognitive ability for school.